DAGWorks-Inc/hamilton/docs/concepts/builder.rst

 with_adapters()
 ---------------

-This allows to add multiple Lifecycle hooks (**#TODO add link**) to the Driver.
+This allows to add multiple Lifecycle hooks  to the Driver.
 This is a very flexible abstraction to develop custom plugins to do logging, telemetry, alerts, and more.
 The following adds a hook to launch debugger when reaching the node ``"B"``:

 .. code-block:: python